nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 shall be satisfied herein with the overworked “line,” but can give it some distinctiveness in its present context by joining it to trend in the one word “trendline.”
-Trendlines, you may have heard it said, “are made to be broken,” but that is one of those exasperatingly sententious remarks which fails to clarify anything.
-Of course they are broken; they are all always broken, ultimately, and some very shortly after they are set up.
-The problem is to decide which breaks (i.e., penetrations by a price movement) are of important technical significance and which are of no practical consequence, requiring possibly only a Minor Correction in the drawing of the original trendline.
-There are no 100% certain, quick answers to this problem; the significance of some penetrations cannot be determined as soon as they appear, but must await confirmatory indications from other chart developments.
-In a great majority of instances, however, an important break — one that requires a prompt review and possibly a revision of trading policy — is easy to recognize.

-_Chapter fourteen: Trendlines and Channels 255_

-##### How Trendlines Are Drawn

-But first, how are trendlines drawn?
-A straight line is mathematically deter- mined by any two points along it.
-In order to draw a trendline, therefore, we require two determining points — two established Top Reversal points to fix a Down Trendline and two established Bottom Reversal points to fix an Up Trendline.
-The principle here is the same as the one we laid down in our specifications for drawing Triangle boundary lines in Chapter 8.
-The fact is that boundary lines of Triangles and Rectangles, as well as necklines of Head-and-Shoulders Formations, are simply special types of trendlines.

 ![fig-147](./img/fig-147.png)
 **FIGURE 147.** A series of Intermediate Trendlines drawn to illustrate the “basic”